vsouza/awesome-ios/README.md

  * [SideMenu](https://github.com/jonkykong/SideMenu) - Simple side menu control in Swift inspired by Facebook.
 Right and Left sides.
 Lots of customization and animation options.
 Can be implemented in Storyboard with no code. :large_orange_diamond:
  * [CategorySliderView](https://github.com/cemolcay/CategorySliderView) - slider view for choosing categories. add any UIView type as category item view.
 Fully customisable
  * [MKDropdownMenu](https://github.com/maxkonovalov/MKDropdownMenu) - A Dropdown Menu for iOS with many customizable parameters to suit any needs.

+##### Modal Transition
+ * [BlurryModalSegue](https://github.com/Citrrus/BlurryModalSegue) - A custom modal segue for providing a blurred overlay effect.
+ * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants. :large_orange_diamond:
+ * [BubbleTransition](https://github.com/andreamazz/BubbleTransition) - A custom modal transition that presents and dismiss a controller with an expanding bubble effect. :large_orange_diamond:
+ * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition) - You can dismiss modal by using gesture :point_up_2: :iphone: :large_orange_diamond:

 ##### Label
  * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift. :large_orange_diamond: